revature-asap/asap-ui/README.md

 - npm start (will run asap-ui@<version> start and ng serve)

 These commands will allow you to hit the webpage from localhost:4200 All service files will be hitting the hosted project.
-In order to hit your own project or a local project, the URLs will need to be changed in the service files:
+In order to hit your own hosted project or a local project, the URLs will need to be changed in the service files below to the local url:

 ## Usage